 THIS NOTICE DESCRIBES HOW MEDICAL INFORMATION ABOUT YOU MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

 We create records of the health care and services you receive from us and we are committed to protecting that medical information.
 We are required by law to protect the privacy of any medical information that identifies you; provide you with this notice describing our legal duties and privacy practices with respect to your medical information; and to follow the terms of the most current Steward privacy notice.

-We use and disclose your medical information to conduct many activities that are common in hospitals and other types of health care providers.
+We use and disclose your medical information to conduct many activities that are common in patient care facilities.
 In certain situations, which are described below in Section 3, we are required to obtain your written permission to use or disclose your medical information.
 The following are different situations in which we may use or disclose your medical information without your written permission.

 - To report health information to public health authorities for the purpose of preventing or controlling disease, injury, or disability;

 - To report abuse and neglect to government authorities or social agencies that are legally permitted to receive the reports;